-An example demonstrating how to access an EJB deployed on WebLogic Server from an Excel Visual Basic Application (VBA) client using the zero client installation.
+WebLogic Server includes an example demonstrating how to access an EJB deployed on WebLogic Server from an Excel Visual Basic Application (VBA) client using the zero client installation.

 In a zero client installation, no WebLogic jCOM software is needed on the Windows client machine.
 However, in order to achieve this, you must retrieve an "object reference moniker" from a servlet and place it in the COM client code.